What to Know Before Buying an RV – Checklist

 All these items you are checking in the RV roof, just the exterior inspection with the ladder, will give you the information on what to look for inside the trailer.

-If you find anything up there that is remotely ringing some sort of bell, some sort of warning sign in your head, keep that in your head because when we walk into the travel trailer that’s where you will take a closer look.
+If you find anything up there that is remotely ringing some bell, some sort of warning sign in your head, keep that in your head because when we walk into the RV, that’s where you will take a closer look.

 Let’s continue with the What to Know Before Buying an RV Checklist